Iamvivek-gupta/interview/system.Design.md

 # SQL Injection
 SQL injection is a security vulnerability that allows attackers to interfere with the queries an application makes to its database by injecting malicious SQL code through user inputs.

+An **SQL injection attack** is a type of cyber attack where an attacker inserts malicious SQL code into a query to manipulate a database.
+This can allow them to access, modify, or delete data they shouldn't be able to.

+### How to Prevent SQL Injection Attacks:
+1. **Use Prepared Statements**: These ensure that SQL code and data are separated, preventing attackers from injecting malicious code.
+2. **Validate and Sanitize Inputs**: Always check and clean user inputs to remove any potentially harmful code.
+3. **Use Stored Procedures**: These can help control the SQL code that gets executed.
+4. **Enforce Least-Privilege Access**: Limit database permissions to only what's necessary for each user¹²³.

 # testing Stubs
 Stubs in software testing are programs or routines that simulate the behavior of software components or modules.
 When a particular component or module is missing or still under development, stubs step in to temporarily replace these yet-to-be-developed components.
 They allow testing to proceed in parallel with development, ensuring that applications run smoothly and efficiently1.